Nova A.

 On This Page On This Page

-Struggling to get a handle on your annotated bibliography?
+Struggling to handle your annotated bibliography?
 You're not alone - many students find the process of compiling citations more complicated than linear algebra!

 Fortunately, there are some tricks of the trade that can make creating an annotated bibliography much less daunting.